Miyuki Hatoyama: Career

 Hatoyama was an actress in the all-female Takarazuka Revue during the 1960s.
 She quit the troupe and her stage career when she was in her mid-20s and moved to the United States.

 Hatoyama has authored a number of cookbooks.
 Among her books authored is Spiritual Food, which focuses on Hawaiian macrobiotic recipes.
 She has since published another book titled Very Strange Things I've Encountered.
 In the book, she claims "While my body was asleep, I think my soul rode on a triangular-shaped UFO and went to Venus...
 It was a very beautiful place, and it was very green."
 She wrote that her ex-husband told her it was "probably just a dream" but that Yukio would "surely say, 'Oh, that's great."

 Marriage and family

 Miyuki met her future husband, Yukio Hatoyama, in San Francisco, California, while Yukio was a student at Stanford University.
 Miyuki and Yukio married in 1975, after Miyuki divorced her previous husband, a restaurateur.
-The couple has one son, Kiichiro, who is currently an engineering researcher studying in Russia.
+The couple has one son, Kiichiro, who as of 2009 was an engineering researcher studying in Russia.